zorker/rothui/wow11.0/rOrbTemplate/README.md

 If you initialize your orb frames before PLAYER_LOGIN it is highly advised to reset the orb model after login.

-Can be easily done by calling orb.ModelFrame:ResetOrbModel()
+This can be easily done by calling "orb.ModelFrame:ResetOrbModel()"

 ```lua
 local function ResetOrbModel()